 Types of Phishing

 But most phishing emails are becoming increasingly more targeted.
 “Spear Phishing” targets a specific individual or organization in order to seek unauthorized access to sensitive information.
-“Clone Phishing” occurs when someone is able to steal and clone an email address in order to make email messages look legitimate, before sending the infected email to an unsuspecting user.
+“Clone Phishing” occurs when someone is able to steal and clone an email address in order to make email messages look legitimate.
+The criminals then send the infected email to an unsuspecting user.

 Another form of phishing, called whaling, occurs when phishers target high-profile employees in an effort to obtain sensitive information.
-Sometimes, scammers will impersonate managers and company leaders, deceiving employees and tricking them into giving out confidential information or transferring money into fraudulent accounts.
+Sometimes, scammers will impersonate managers and company leaders.
+Unsuspecting employees are then tricked into giving out confidential information or transferring money into fraudulent accounts.

 What could a phishing attack cost you?